 In the UK, medical device regulation is in a state of flux [1].
 Embracing best practice is the pragmatic way to ensure due diligence and future compliance.
-Software (including spreadsheets. scripts and other functional documents) produced within healthcare institutions often fulfils the definition of a medical device, so departments developing software should act now.
-The EU Medical Device Regulations (EU MDR [2]) reflect current best practice, and whilst these regulations are technically not applicable in the UK (apart from Northern Ireland [3]), it is likely that future UK legislation will be at least as stringent [4].
-Until this is available, UK regulation [5] continues to be based on the EU Medical Device Directive (MDD [6]).
+Software (including spreadsheets, scripts and other functional documents) produced within healthcare institutions often fulfils the definition of a medical device, so departments developing software should act now.
+The EU Medical Device Regulations (EU MDR [2]) reflect current best practice, and whilst these regulations are technically not applicable in the UK (apart from Northern Ireland [3]), it is likely that future UK legislation will be at least as stringent [4, 5].
+New regulations are expected to apply from 1 July 2025 [6]; until these are available, UK regulation [7] continues to be based on the EU Medical Device Directive (MDD [8]).
+An amendment to the UK MDR is expected prior to this to introduce additional post market surveillance requirements.
+Software that does not meet the definition of a medical device is still likely to be considered a Health IT System under information standards DCB0129 [9] and DCB0160 [10], which are mandatory in England.
 This advice note aims to outline the regulatory position for software development.
 In previous iterations this has predominantly been concerned with the sharing of software.
 Best practice, based on the EU MDR, also governs the life cycle of internally manufactured and used software, so will impact more institutions.
 This interim update aims to highlight these changes and signpost where further guidance on best practice can be found.
-The IPEM Best Practice Guidance document for In-House Manufacture of Medical Devices and Use [7] provides more detailed guidance on how to comply safely with best practice.
-Annex A of this IPEM document provides specific guidance on software, which will be updated and clarified by June 2021.
+The IPEM Best Practice Guidance document for In-House Manufacture of Medical Devices and Use [11] provides more detailed quidance on how to comply safely with best practice.
+Annex A of this IPEM document provides specific guidance on software.

-Software is often developed within Health Institutions and frequently in Medical Physics & Clinical Engineering (MP&CE) Departments as well as Clinical Informatics.
-It may be small scripts, which help to automate the clinical workflow or perform calculations, or complex programs stemming from research or clinical needs, possibly containing routines from other groups and from Open Source or commercial Libraries.
+Software is often developed within Health Institutions and frequently in Medical Physics & Clinical Engineering (MP&CE) departments as well as Clinical Informatics.
+It may be small scripts, which help to automate the clinical workflow or perform calculations, or complex programs stemming from research or clinical needs, possibly containing routines from other groups and from Open Source or commercial libraries.
 Software intended for such clinical use may therefore be considered a Medical Device.
-Those developing it or those looking to deploy it must therefore consider the regulations [2, 5] governing the production and distribution of Medical Devices, and the associated requirements and constraints.
+Those developing it or those looking to deploy it must therefore consider the regulations [2, 7] governing the production and distribution of Medical Devices, and the associated requirements and constraints.
 Under these regulations the group producing software acts as the manufacturer.
 Giving or selling Medical Device software to another hospital ('placing on the market') in the UK, will require conformity assessment and marking, depending on target market.
 There are three possible marks, CE, UKCA and UKNI, for the different UK and EU markets.